Provider Frequently Asked Questions

 ArrowForward

-Providers, case managers, caregivers, and Patient Advocates can apply on behalf of a patient.
-Applications can be received online or by telephone, electronic document upload, fax, or mail.
+Providers, case managers, caregivers, and TAF Patient Advocates can apply on behalf of a patient.
+TAF accepts applications by electronic document upload, fax, or mail.
 To apply on behalf of a patient, the following information is required from the patient:

 Name